Meet the team... Andrew Vickers

-My main job is to help out at funeral services; making sure things are in place, driving the vehicles and bearing the deceased.
+I see my main role as one of support.
+I am happy to be able to do whatever is needed.
+Most of my time is spent helping out at funeral services; making sure things are in place, driving the vehicles and bearing the deceased.
 When Stephen is away or busy I also conduct funerals, taking the lead in making sure things run smoothly for the families.
-Behind the scenes I can be 'on call' to go out to family homes or care home when someone dies and bring them into our care; equally I may wash the cars or even, on occasions, make the tea!
+Behind the scenes I can be 'on call' to go out to family homes or care homes when someone dies and bring them into our care.

 Had you worked with a funeral director before and did you have any misconceptions before you started?